ASM Clermont Auvergne: Professional era

 The club contested two finals in the 1999 season as well, the French championship and the European Challenge Cup.
 They won the European Challenge Cup, defeating fellow French club CS Bourgoin-Jallieu 35 points to 16 at the Stade Gerland in Lyon.
 However they lost the domestic final, being defeated by Toulouse again, 15 points to 11.
 The club would meet Toulouse again in the season final of 2001, with Toulouse winning 34 points to 22.
 In 2004 they contested the European Challenge Cup again, though they lost to English club Harlequins, by one point, 27 to 26 at the last minute.

 The team experienced a hard period between 2002 and 2006 and it was only with the arrival of Vern Cotter, in the middle of 2006, that the team's form began to improve.
 In Vern Cotter's first year as head coach, Clermont reached their first final since 2001 (which they lost in the last minute against Stade Français), and won the European Challenge Cup against Bath at the Twickenham Stoop.

 Montferrand developed further under Vern Cotter during the following two seasons, but they lose two more finals against Toulouse in 2008, and Perpignan in 2009.
 But the team continues to bounce back and perform well years of years.

 In 2010, in the Heineken Cup the team was drawn against Leicester Tigers and Ospreys in a tough pool.
 Despite this Montferrand succeeded in winning the pool and were subsequently drawn against the holders of the cup, Leinster Rugby.
 That was the beginning of what would become one of the greatest rivalries in rugby.
 In an epic battle, Montferrand lost 29–28.
-After this loss, they went on to win all of their remaining games to win the French championship against Perpignan (19–6) with a notably exceptional display during the semi-final against RC Toulon in Saint-Etienne.
+After this loss, they went on to win all of their remaining games to win the French championship against Perpignan (19–6) with a notably exceptional display during the semi-final against RC Toulon in Saint-Étienne.